Our website uses cookies for statistical purposes.

 • The civil law partnership (GesnbR)

 This type of partnership is not considered a legal entity.
-For that matter, it is only recommended for individuals or corporations that want to be part of a project only for a limited amount of time.
+For that matter, it is only suggested for people or businesses who wish to participate in a project for a limited period of time.
 The incorporation procedure is the simplest.

 • The sole proprietorship in Austria